ONSdigital/dp-frontend-homepage-controller/README.md

 ### Getting started

 This project uses go modules, ensure that go version 1.12 or above is in use.
-If on go 1.12 then ensure the project either resides outside of your `GOPATH` or `GO111MODULE` is set to true
+If on go 1.23 then ensure the project either resides outside of your `GOPATH` or `GO111MODULE` is set to true

-1. To start the service use make, `make debug`
-2. Clone `sixteens`
-    1. Run `npm run dev`
+1. Run sixteens locally using `npm run dev`
+2. Run `make debug` to start the service on <http://localhost:24400>

 ### Dependencies
 - sixteens - Serves CSS and JS for the page
+- golang 1.23.x
 - No further dependencies other than those defined in `go.mod`

 ### Configuration